Basemap Copyright : © 2013 ESRI, i-cubed, GeoEye

 The IUCN Red List of Ecosystems Categories and Criteria may be applied systematically to a set of ecosystem types within a specified area of assessment (global or sub-global) or to single ecosystem types.
 Development of a global ecosystem typology is currently underway (led by IUCN´s RLE Committee for Scientific Standards and the CEM RLE Thematic Group) to ensure consistent and comparable ecosystem risk assessments across an assessment area.
 A Global Ecosystem Typology will also provide a global framework for reporting on Aichi targets, Sustainable Development Goals, and natural capital accounting, as well as for structuring global risk assessments for the IUCN Red List of Ecosystems.

 Ecosystems are the places where we live, but they are not only spaces: they provide us and every other living being with everything that we need to exist.
 In some cases, ecosystems have been transformed in obvious ways, but in others, the changes are not readily evident and might result in erroneous assumptions regarding the naturalness of the ecosystem.
-The IUCN Red List of Ecosystems Photo Contest aims to engage people with sensitive eyes in the world to capture and demonstrate where the Wild Beauty and Changing World ecosystems are.
-So far, 3 successful editions of the contest already completed, a fourth edition was launched in November 2018 and the winner photographs will be displayed at the next IUCN World Conservation Congress, in Marseille, in 2020.
+The IUCN Red List of Ecosystems Photo Contest aims to engage people with sensitive eyes in the world to capture and demonstrate where are the ecosystems and in what state they are nowadays.
+With three successful editions of the contest already completed, a fourth edition was launched in November 2018 and the winner photographs will be displayed at the next IUCN World Conservation Congress, in Marseille, in 2020.